Universities where students pay the most rent

-Rising rent costs are the bane of most student lives – as soon as that maintenance loan drops in your account you can guarantee the majority of it is going to be hoovered up by rent costs pretty quickly.
+Rent costs are the bane of most student lives – as soon as that Maintenance Loan drops in your account, you can guarantee the majority of it is going to be hoovered up by rent costs pretty quickly.

 But there's no denying some students have it worse off than others.
 Depending on which university you choose to go to, the rent costs you'll face can differ drastically.

-In our recent National Accommodation Survey, we uncovered which students pay the most in rent, and LSE, UCL, Goldsmiths, Edinburgh Napier and Surrey have all made the top ten of universities with the highest rent costs.
+In our recent National Accommodation Survey, we uncovered which students pay the most in rent, and somewhat surprisingly, not all of the universities with the highest costs are in London.

 But where does your university rank on the rent chart?
 Read on to find out...